ile-24556/reduce-wildcard-patterns/README.md

 Only `*` and `?` are supported.
 `[characters]`, `[!characters]`, and `[^characters]` are not supported.

-Stars usually defeat question marks, but some patterns have unexpected results like the following.
+Stars usually defeat question marks, but some patterns have unexpected results.
 See [Issue](#issue).

 ## Usage